justinmklam/personal-website/content/projects/elec/sous-vide.md

 ### A Comparison of Cookers

 Four trials were conducted with three different cooking vessels: a 3 cup rice cooker, 7 cup rice cooker, and a 14 cup (3.3 L) slow cooker.
-Two cups of water was used in each vessel for these tests.
+Two cups of water were used in each vessel for these tests.
 As shown through the graph below, the rice cookers get up to 55°C significantly than the _(very)_ slow cooker.
 Although it would be better in maintaining temperature due to its ceramic makeup, it took way too long to heat up for practical purposes.
 You can fill it with hot/boiling water to help it warm up, but it still wouldn't be as fast or convenient than the rice cookers.

 Slow cooker, you are the weakest link.
 Goodbye.